Updated February, 2019

 Google Hangouts have been around longer than any I’ve listed above.
 Yet, I still find usage among business owners is spotty and somewhat misunderstood.

-In reality, Hangouts are very easy to use, especially since they’ve migrated outside of Google+.
+In reality, Hangouts are very easy to use, especially since they became a standalone app.

 The Best Ways to Use Live Streaming Video in Your Business